Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1954
 created an upsertcs for products and used the files from assignment 2 added the textarea using the tinycloud api

+1552 2023-11-20
+couple of things have been changed my iCover and covertype have been changed to follow the same template as Category, before when i was createing a cover type it was not doing anything becuase by upsert didnt have a post method, but now i changed so it is posting the item to the data base but not showing it in the index